Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension limit of the entropy and Fisher information estimates

 We also define $D$ as $D^N$ but with $\alpha$ instead of $\alpha^N$, that is, without cut-off.
-We will see below that these functionals are convex, lower semi-continuous, and super-additive.
-As these properties are shared with the entropy and Fisher information, that makes $D$ a good candidate to behave nicely in infinite dimension, as do $H$ and $I$.
+Remark that the functional $D^N$ is obviously monotone with respect to $\alpha^N$.

-We now turn to the dissipation of Fisher information.
-We define the derivation operator
+We want to do the same for the dissipation of Fisher information.
+Since the expression is a little more convoluted, we first introduce the following derivation operator:

-in which the vector-field is still divergence-free (it is a direct consequence of~\eqref{eq:bkandradial}).
+The vector-field in this derivation is still divergence-free (as a direct consequence of~\eqref{eq:bkandradial}).
 We also define the operator $\partial_{b_k}$ as $\partial^N_{b_k}$ but with $\alpha$ instead of $\alpha^N$.
-With this derivation operator we can rewrite the Fisher dissipation~\eqref{eq:fisher_dissipation} in a more concise form as
+With this derivation operator we can rewrite the Fisher dissipation estimate~\eqref{eq:fisher_dissipation} in a more concise form as